‘Crisis Cops’ documentary available for virtual screenings

 “We hope our screenings and discussions will inspire reflection, bridge-building, and action that will lead to stronger police-community relations, improved mental health outcomes, greater awareness of officers' own mental health challenges, and more law enforcement and behavioral health systems change,” organizers say.

 Have questions about hosting a screening?
-You can contact the filmmakers here.
+Contact the filmmakers here.